 The Mantoux test is a bacteriological examination, which is usually used to determine infection with tuberculosis bacteria.
 The test, however, doesn’t show whether a person actually has tubercolosis.
-This requires making an X-
+This requires making an X-ray of the lungs.

-The test is carried out in patients with suspected tuberculosis.
+The test is carried out in patients with suspected tubercolosis.
 It can also be used in investigation among risk groups, that is to say people who might have been in contact with tubercolosis.

 The test is similar to an allergy test.
 The more intense the response of the body, the more likely it is that the person has been infected with tuberculosis.